pgtipping/the-synth-rag/memory-bank/progress.md

 - ✅ General chat page for selecting any use case
 - ✅ "Try in Chat" button on prompt cards
 - ✅ Shadcn Textarea component for improved text input
+- ✅ Improved navigation bar with proper spacing
+- ✅ Enhanced suggested prompts with removal of duplicates and better organization
+- ✅ Optimized file upload placement in sidebar for better workflow
 - ✅ Progress component with accessibility features
   - ARIA attributes for screen reader support
   - Customizable sizes and status colors